kitttn/temptest/Home.md

 Firmware wiki pages provide details on building, loading, and running firmware on Project Ara development boards.

+We're going to be updating this frequently in the coming weeks to capture a lot of internal changes to the development and build process, so you'll want to check back often.

 #### Important Pages

 [Development Board Orientation and Setup](Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup)